-Earlier versions of Ubuntu provided two virtualization platforms in the form of Kernel-based Virtual Machine (KVM) and Xen.
-In recent releases, support for Xen has been removed leaving KVM as the only bundled virtualization option supplied with Ubuntu.
-In addition to KVM, third party solutions are available in the form of products such as VMware and Oracle VirtualBox.
-Since KVM is supplied with Ubuntu, however, this is the virtualization solution that will be covered in this and subsequent chapters.
+Earlier versions of Ubuntu provided two virtualization platforms: Kernel-based Virtual Machine (KVM) and Xen.
+In recent releases, support for Xen has been removed, leaving KVM as the only bundled virtualization option supplied with Ubuntu.
+In addition to KVM, third-party solutions are available in products such as VMware and Oracle VirtualBox.
+Since KVM is supplied with Ubuntu, however, this virtualization solution will be covered in this and subsequent chapters.

-Before plunging into installing and running KVM it is worth taking a little time to talk about how it fits into the various types of virtualization outlined in the previous chapter.
+Before plunging into installing and running KVM, it is worth discussing how it fits into the various types of virtualization outlined in the previous chapter.

 KVM is categorized as a Type-1 hypervisor virtualization solution that implements full virtualization with support for unmodified guest operating systems using Intel VT and AMD-V hardware virtualization support.

-KVM differs from many other Type-1 solutions in that it turns the host Linux operating system itself into the hypervisor, allowing bare metal virtualization to be implemented while still running a full, enterprise level host operating system.
+KVM differs from many other Type-1 solutions in that it turns the host Linux operating system into the hypervisor, allowing bare metal virtualization to be implemented while running a complete, enterprise-level host operating system.

-Before proceeding with this chapter we need to take a moment to discuss the hardware requirements for running virtual machines within a KVM environment.
+Before proceeding with this chapter, we must discuss the hardware requirements for running virtual machines within a KVM environment.
 First and foremost, KVM virtualization is only available on certain processor types.
 As previously discussed, these processors must include either Intel VT or AMD-V technology.

-To check for virtualization support, run the following command in a terminal window:
+To check for virtualization support, run the lscpu command in a terminal window:

 If the system contains a CPU with Intel VT support, the above command will provide the following output: